Dear Centennial High School Community,

 PARKING PERMITS AND SAFE DRIVER PRESENTATIONS

-If you spent part of your summer vacation cleaning your room and you found some CHS Textbooks or Media materials, you should bring them in to school as soon as you get a chance.
+Outstanding Financial Obligations: If you spent part of your summer vacation cleaning your room and you found some CHS Textbooks or Media materials, you should bring them into school as soon as you get a chance.
 Any fines that were previously paid will be refunded in full.
-Because textbooks will be withheld from all students with outstanding obligations, those students should contact the Front Office as soon as possible to clear their obligations.
+Because students with outstanding obligations may be denied the opportunity to participate in school events such as homecoming and attending sport events, and may not be issued replacement technology, students should contact the Front Office as soon as possible to clear obligations.

-Students who require medication to be administered during the school day need to have new forms completed for this fall.
-Summer hours book fast and some physicians require a wait time for medical forms to be completed so schedule your appointments now!
-For your convenience, you can find these forms on-line at the HCPSS website by clicking on the link for Physician’s Orders (http://www.hcpss.org/aboutus/forms.shtml).
+Students who require medication to be administered during the school day need to have new forms (dated on or after July 1st) completed for this fall.
+For your convenience, you can find these forms on-line at the HCPSS website by clicking on the link for Physician’s Orders https://www.hcpss.org/about-us/forms/.

 In order to ensure the safety of all students and staff, all visitors must press the buzzer located to the right of the main entry doors to be admitted to our building.
 When we greet you, please provide us with your name and the reason for your visit.
-For example: 'I'm Mrs. Suber and I'm picking up my daughter, Tracy, for early dismissal.' -or- 'I'm Mrs. Dillon and my son, Cameron, forgot his lunch - again.' ...you get the idea.
+For example: 'I'm Mrs. Dillon and I'm picking up my daughter, Cindy, for early dismissal.' -or- 'I'm Mrs. Somerville and my son, John, forgot his lunch - again.' ...you get the idea.
 We will buzz you right in and direct you to report to either the main office, student services, or the health room, as indicated.

 As a gentle reminder, please remember to bring in a valid form of identification (e.g. Drivers License) if you are picking up one of our students.
 It's also a good idea to double check your Emergency Procedure information to ensure the list of individuals authorized to pick up your student during the school day is up to date.